kp9001/awesome/README.md

 Disclaimer: This was set up on Debian 10, so it is conceivable that it will not work on all distros in this exact form.

-Install from repositories:
+Awesome can be installed from your linux repository

 ```
 sudo apt install awesome
 ```

-Clone this repository into your `.config`
+To copy this confuguration, clone the git repository into your `.config`

 ```
 cd ~/.config